dnl-fm/zeit-ts/README.md

 ---

+### Credits

+Zeit relies on [Luxon](https://moment.github.io/luxon/), a powerful library for working with dates and times in JavaScript.
+We particularly leverage Luxon's robust timezone processing capabilities, which form the backbone of Zeit's timezone-aware operations.

+Also thanks to all the contributors of [luxon's type definitions](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/luxon).

+Pretty helpful stuff.

+---

 ### License

 Zeit.ts is free software, and is released under the terms of the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/) version 2.0.
 See [LICENSE](LICENSE).